namestarlit/alx-backend-javascript/0x02-ES6_classes/README.md

 ## 0x00.
 ES6 Basics
-This project is about ES6 Basics
+This project is about ES6 Classes

 ## Objectives
 - How to define a Class